gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

    value is `'xyz'`, meaning the shape will be drawn relatively to the entity in all three directions.
 Using `xz` for instance makes so that the shape follows the entity, but stays at the same, absolute Y coordinate.
 Preceeding an axis with `d`, like `dxdydz` would make so that entity position is treated discretely (rounded down).
+ * `toggleable` - if True, can toggle visibility by using F3+B. just like entities' hitbox.

 Available shapes:
  * `'line'` - draws a straight line between two points.